 Sexual self-care may involve learning to appreciate your body, whether that’s through exploring yourself – what feels good, what you like, how everything works – or working toward a healthier body-image.
-It may be finding help to kick a porn addiction, which will do serious harm to your mental (and possibly social) health, too.
+It may be finding help to kick a porn addiction [which can do serious harm to your mental and possibly social health].
 Or maybe it’s as simple as getting a trusted babysitter and renting a hotel room for the night because you and your partner need time to be alone.

 You do not have to have sex to practice sexual self-care.
 In fact, abstinence may be the sexual self-care you need.
 It doesn’t matter who you are; taking care of your sexuality is important.
-I recognize that healthy sexuality means different things to different people so find what works best and is safest for you.
+Healthy sexuality means different things to different people so find what works best and is safest for you.